RezaEskandarii/multi-tenant-hotel-reservation-api/README.md

   2. add your redis client port and ip address
   3. add your rabbitmq address
   4. add your minio conenction
-  5. in the last step, go to the **cmd** directory and run the `make build` command to compile, غou can also run the `go run ./main.go` command to execute.
+  5. in the last step, go to the **cmd** directory and run the `make build` command to compile, you can also run the `go run ./main.go` command to execute.